One of the common questions I get is a version of “Is this subject singular or plural?” For example:

 Free activities is/are a great way to attract new customers

 In both of these sentences, we have a compound subject joined by and.
 The rule for such subjects is that they are plural and the verb must agree with a plural subject.
+This is called notational agreement.
 An example sentence could be “Salad and breadsticks are nice, but they do not constitute a balanced meal.”
 But in the example question, they are treated as a single concept.
 “Free salad and breadsticks…” now comes the tricky part.
 The correct verb depends on the predicate, not the subject (can anyone find me a citation to back me up?).
 I think it is another example of the Blue Book exception to rule 4, where what appears to be a plural subject is actually a compound noun.
 The evidence is that the adjective “free” applies to both nouns, so they are treated as a singular item.

 - Free salad and breadsticks does not mean this is a high-class restaurant.